Old material archived for reference...

 Interaction and Visual Design

-The tool should follow general interaction guidelines outlined in the Sakai Style Guide (SG) so users have consistent experiences and expectations about how to complete actions such as "paging in a list", "navigating between pages", "taking action of items in a list", etc across tools.
+The tool should follow general interaction guidelines outlined in the Sakai Style Guide (SG) so users have consistent experiences and expectations about how to complete actions such as "paging in a list", "navigating between pages", "taking action of items in a list", etc. across tools.
 The SG is a guide and should be used to help inform interaction decisions but is not meant to have all the answers.
+Additional information on tool style and functionality can be found in the Sakai Design Patterns section in Confluence.

 UI components available in the Sakai library should be used where possible (e.g. wysiwyg editor, calendar, paging widget).